-Before the start of this year, few people around the world had heard of wet markets.
+Before the start of 2020, few people around the world had heard of wet markets.
 However, the coronavirus pandemic brought it straight out of a small dark corner and into the global limelight!
-By now, I’m pretty sure everyone has Googled it at least once in the past few months.
+By now, I’m pretty sure everyone has googled it at least once in the past few months.
 In case you haven’t, or weren’t able to fully grasp what wet markets are and how they harm humans and wildlife, this article is for you!

 Some of you have likely heard of farmer’s markets, right?
 Well, wet markets are pretty similar.
 Wet markets are a collection of open-air stalls where fresh produce is sold.
 This can consist of vegetables, fruits, and/or meat.
 Some wet markets also sell live animals that are later slaughtered on site.

 These animals may include poultry (e.g., chicken, ducks and pigeons), reptiles (e.g., snakes, crocodiles, lizards) and all kinds of mammals (e.g., dogs, cats).

 A study conducted between 2002-2003 found that 212 bird species, 84 reptile species, 36 mammal species, and 5 amphibian species were sold in wet markets in southern China.

 Although poultry markets are usually separate from fish and red-meat markets, more often than not, their stalls are found in close proximity of each other.

 Also Read: Why Are Some Meats Eaten Raw And Some Are Not?